-When embarking on finding a new hardwood floor for your interior, you will be faced with many choices in terms of species, colour and the type of finish to name a few.
+When embarking on finding a new hardwood floor for your interior, you will be faced with many choices in terms of species, colour and the type of finish.
+One of the most important of these decisions is whether you have engineered wood flooring or solid wood flooring.

-First of all from an aesthetic point of view there will be absolutely no difference, but from a technical point there will be.
+From an aesthetic point of view there will be absolutely no difference between an engineered wood floor and a solid wood floor, but from a technical point there will be.

 Engineered boards will consist of a hardwood top layer that is adhered to plywood or a soft wood core.

-There is often a misconception, one I had myself when I first started in the industry, that a solid board will last longer than an engineered board as you can sand it more.
+There is often a misconception, one I had myself when I first started in the industry, that a solid wood floor will last longer than an engineered wood floor as you can sand it more.

 This is incorrect, you can only ever sand down to where the tongue and groove profile is, regardless of the construction.